dovvnloading/Tree-Graph-MindMap/README.md

-Of course.
-Here is a more professional version of the README without emojis and with a more direct tone.

----

 # Tree-Graph-MindMap: AI-Powered Mind Map Generator

 This application transforms raw, unstructured text into an interactive mind map.
 It uses local Large Language Models (LLMs) via [Ollama](https://ollama.com/) to intelligently structure information, which is then visualized from a simple Markdown file.